Revolution on Granite: Background

-History

-The Ukrainian Student Union was launched in August 1989.
-This organisation was deeply unsatisfied with the results of the March 1990 Ukrainian parliamentary election.
-In this election the Communist Party of Ukraine had won 331 seats in the Supreme Soviet of the Ukrainian SSR (the parliament of the Ukrainian SSR) and the Democratic Bloc 111 seats.
-Student leader Oles Doniy declared that the Democratic Bloc ought to have won a majority.
-The Student Union then began preparations for a large-scale protest, which was to become known as the Revolution on Granite.
+Course

-On 2 October 1990 the students announced a hunger strike and occupied Kyiv's October Revolution Square (now named Maidan Nezalezhnosti [Independence Square]).
+On the next day, 2 October 1990, the student groups announced a hunger strike and occupied Kyiv's October Revolution Square (now named Maidan Nezalezhnosti, "Independence Square").
 They had decided against using the originally intended protest site Mariinskyi Park since that place was filled with Militsiya (the Soviet police force).
 The day had started with a rally which was attended by 100,000 people and initiated by the People's Movement of Ukraine, the Ukrainian Republican Party, and other smaller patriotic organisations.
-During the protest various other marches, whose participants numbered in the tens of thousands, were held in solidarity with the students.
+During the protest, various other marches, whose participants numbered in the tens of thousands, were held in solidarity with the students.
 Also workers' organisations rallied to the cause by calling for nationwide strikes.
 During the protest, prominent cultural figures, opposition politicians and Soviet dissidents visited the students to show their support.
 On one of the first days of protests, chairman of the Supreme Soviet of the Ukrainian SSR Leonid Kravchuk visited the protestors.